A writer’s place is in the resistance

 Humanity!
 Well, that whole project isn’t quite going the way we intended is it?
 Sooo here’s the plan.
 We’re going to make people think that writers are just socially awkward robots who waft around making shit up and drinking too much but actually we’re in the business of turning this shit upside-motherfracking-down.
 Yes we are.

-This month on Wuh-Huh-Qua we’re talking about RESISTANCE WRITING.
+We’re talking about RESISTANCE WRITING.
 That is: writing which looks at the world and says ‘oh really?’.

 Image of an owl looking surprised with text: O RLY?